|

 Haryana Chief Minister Bhupinder Singh Hooda congratulated Prashant Karmakar for receiving the prestigious Arjuna Award.
 He was honoured with the award by the President on 30.08.2011.
 In Haryana such players are given a sum of Rs.
 5000 per month as honorarium.

 According to Para Olympic swimmer and Arjuna award winner Prashant Karmakar, the sports policy of the state had gone a long way in boosting the moral of the players and inspiring them to work hard.
 Stating that he was probably the first physically challenged player who had been appointed in Police Department on the post of Sub Inspector in the State, he felt that this honour was equivalent to that of winning the Arjuna Award.
-The fact that Haryana government had made no discrimination in treating para-athletes at par with normal sports persons was a shining example in the entire country.
+The fact that Haryana government had made no discrimination in treating para-athletes at par with normal sports persons was a shining

 The para swimmer, who was asked to report for a fitness test along with 25 others who had won medals for the country in the two quadrennial events, was in tears when Haryana Police Academy officials told him that he wouldn't be given a job as his right hand had been amputated.